Hannah-Frost/thermostat/README.md

 - Power saving mode is on by default.
 - With power saving mode, the maximum temperature is 25 degrees.
 - Without power saving mode, the maximum temperature is 32 degrees.
-- Without power saving mode, the minimum temperature is 10 degrees.
+- The minimum temperature is 10 degrees.
 - Temperature can be reset to 20 degrees using a reset function.
 - Thermostats current energy usage can be shown (<18 : low-usage, <25 : medium-usage, higher : high-usage).